LeeSandberg/Lee_Sandberg_2D_Game_Code_Test/README.md

 Uses Unity Tilemap and it's preview Tilemap extra https://forum.unity.com/threads/tilemap-extras-preview-package-is-now-available.962664/

-The first commit, the state of it is broken after a reorganisation of the code after all four levels where introduced.

 The parts are tested together with one level, first.

 The managers was added and code has been moved out to the managers.